Ashita-23/sparkle-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 #Sparkle -- an event organizer website .

-##following things that I had used in this page.
+##following things that I had used in this project.
 .react
 .css3
 .css mediaQuery